petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

 We want to validate these RANS models, so we'll need some data.
 Up on the Calkit website there is a page for browsing public datasets.
-It just so happens that there is already a boundary layer dataset on Calkit downloaded from the
+It just so happens that there is already a boundary layer direct numerical simulation (DNS) dataset on
+Calkit downloaded from the
-[Johns Hopkins Turbulence Databases (JHTDB)](https://turbulence.pha.jhu.edu/), so we can just import that with
+[Johns Hopkins Turbulence Databases (JHTDB)](https://turbulence.pha.jhu.edu/), so we can simply import that with

 ```sh
 calkit import dataset \